 Design freedom is crucial, especially when you’re dealing with a sloping or uncommonly-shaped site.
 It ensures that the new house suits the location.

-6. Better access to the construction site
+Demolitions give you better access to the construction site

 Site access is always an issue for constructions in high-density areas.
 It’s harder for renovations because the builders have limited access to the site.